Skip to content

 This is different from a tax credit as you receive the discount immediately.

-- CLEAResult / Colorado Energy Office, contractor communication, April 24, 2026
+- Colorado Home Energy Rebate Partners (CLEAResult), contractor communication, April 28, 2026

-2. April 17: state freezes new income verifications
+2. April 17: state had already frozen new income verifications

-On April 17, 2026, the Colorado Energy Office announced it will no longer review new income verifications unless an approved Project Proposal is already on file.
-Starting a brand-new HEAR application on the Front Range today is no longer a viable path — there's no way to get through state review before Region 1 funds close out.
+On April 17, 2026, the Colorado Energy Office announced it would no longer review new income verifications unless an approved Project Proposal was already on file.
+By the time Region 1 formally closed on April 28, the new-application path had been functionally shut for over a week.

 3. Regional funding breakdown

-• Region 1 (Front Range): Fully reserved by April 28, 2026.
+• Region 1 (Front Range): Closed April 28, 2026.
+Project proposals submitted after April 27 will be denied.
 UniColorado no longer including HEAR on new projects.

-• Region 2 (all other Colorado counties): Funding still available.
+• Region 2 (all other Colorado counties): Still accepting applications.
+The program dashboard updates Mondays, Wednesdays, and Fridays.
 You'd need to work with a participating contractor outside UniColorado's service area.

-Check the official HEAR funding dashboard for current balances.
+Check the official HEAR funding dashboard for current balances before starting paperwork.

 4. Alternatives for new Front Range customers

-With HEAR effectively closed for new Front Range applications, these programs are what we stack instead:
+With HEAR closed for new Front Range applications, these programs are what we stack instead:

-Typical stack on a 3-ton cold-climate install: around $7,750.
+Typical stack on a 3-ton cold-climate install today: around $7,750 (Xcel + state tax credit).
+When Power Ahead launches, the stack moves to roughly $9,250.
 For a full breakdown of alternatives, see our Colorado Heat Pump Rebates guide.

 What About HER?